There are a few things you need to consider when you’re looking to buy a good dumb TV. Let’s take a closer look at each of them.

 One of the reasons for this is that smart TVs use automatic content recognition or ACR.
 ACR gathers information about what you watch and sends it back to the manufacturer.
 With this information, more relative ads can be shown when you’re browsing for something to watch.

 Unfortunately, there are times when a third party receives the information captured by ACR.
 These third parties can do whatever they want with that information.

 Many newer smart TVs also come with webcams and microphones.
 These can be used by hackers to spy on you while you’re watching your favorite show.

-Many people are aware of the dangers of this.
-This is one of the main reasons there are still quite a few people who opt to get dumb TVs instead of TVs with smart features.
+Many people are aware of these dangers.
+This is one of the main reasons why there are still quite a few people who opt to get dumb TVs instead of TVs with smart features.